cssinjs/jss/docs/js-api.md

   - `generateClassName` function you can pass to generate your custom class name.
   - `plugins` an array of functions, will be passed to `jss.use`.
-  - `insertionPoint` 'jss' by default, the value of a comment node sheets will be inserted after
+  - `insertionPoint` the value of a DOM comment node which marks the start of sheets.
+Sheets rendered by this Jss instance are inserted after this point sequentially.
+Default is `jss`.

 ## Quick setup with preset